Daniela Solera: Club career

 Solera began her career in Costa Rica, playing for Alajuelense in the Costa Rican Women's Premier Division from the age of 12 until she was 19.
 At this point, she considered quitting due to the lack of professionalism making football a non-viable career, and for having to travel extensively by bus and on foot to reach the training grounds.
 However, she received an offer to join Atlético Huila in Colombia, and she played there in 2017–2018.
 With Huila she became the first Costa Rican player of any gender to win a Copa Libertadores title, with the 2018 Copa Libertadores Femenina.
 They also came second in the Colombian Women's Football League.

 Following her successful season at Huila, Solera received offers from Europe, and moved to play for KuPS Kuopio in Finland in 2019; surprised that she had been able to make this step so young, she took the experience as a form of training.
 She was then about to sign for a team in Belgium before Diego Perdomo, the former boss of Huila, asked her to return to Colombia to play in his new team, Independiente Santa Fe.
 Not attracted to the deal she was offered in Belgium, and preferring to be closer to Costa Rica, she accepted.
 In 2021 she was named the best goalkeeper in the Colombian league for the previous season.

 Her success in Colombia was again followed by a move to Europe, where she played for Santa Teresa CD in the Spanish Segunda Federación in the 2021–22 season, saying she was proud to be able to play there.

 She then returned to Costa Rica to play for Sporting F.C.'s women's team; her signing was considered a great coup for Sporting.
 They lost to Solera's former club Alajuelense, the dominant team in Costa Rica, in the 2022 Clausura final by a single goal on aggregate after handing Alajuelense their first loss in a championship game.
 A month later, in January 2023, Sporting beat Alajuelense in the final of the Supercopa: decided by penalty shoot-out, Solera was described as Sporting's heroine.

+Solera spent the next 3 seasons in the Mexican Liga MX Femenil, 2 seasons with Atlas, and one with Mazatlán.

+Solera then signed with Hapoel Katamon Jerusalem, champions of the Israeli Premier League.